Table of Contents

 - Growing Acer Saccharum

-In Chippewa, a’nina’tig, a sugar maple by any other name would taste as sweet.
+Sugar maple (Acer saccharum) is a Ontario staple.
 I’m not sure you’re going to come across another edible and medicinal plant quite as “Canadian” as this!

 Everyone is doing it.
 Almost every friend or acquaintance has tapped, or tap their trees each year.
 Some even have built “sugar shacks” devoted to the process.
 For many, it’s a cottage country “side hustle”.